Maternal and Child Health Stillbirth Prevention Act

-This platform was created to encourage your members of Congress to support the Maternal and Child Health Stillbirth Prevention Act of 2022.
+This platform was created to encourage your members of Congress to support the Maternal and Child Health Stillbirth Prevention Act during the 118th Congress.
 The bipartisan bill would add stillbirth and stillbirth prevention to Title V of the Social Security Act — something that has been lacking since the introduction of Title V funding back in 1935.
 Healthy Birth Day, Inc. the nonprofit organization that created the Count the Kicks stillbirth prevention campaign, helped initiate the legislation after discovering the omission of stillbirth from the most important piece of maternal health legislation in our country.
-Congresswomen Alma Adams (D-North Carolina) and Ashley Hinson (R-Iowa) and Senators Jeff Merkley (D-Oregon) and Bill Cassidy (R-Louisiana) are leading the bill in their respective chambers.
-We are so grateful that they are passionate champions of this issue.
+We are so grateful for the bill sponsors, Senators Merkley and Cassidy and Congresswomen Hinson and Adams who are passionate champions of this issue.

-The annual number of stillbirths far exceeds the number of deaths among children aged 0-14 years from preterm birth, SIDS, accidents, drownings, guns, fire, and flu combined.
-Racial disparities persist, with 1 out of every 96 Black pregnancies ending in stillbirth.
-Hispanic and Indigenous women are also at greater risk of losing their babies.
+In the U.S. the annual number of stillbirths far exceeds the top five leading causes of deaths among children aged 0-14 years combined, including unintentional injuries, congenital anomalies, pre-term birth, homicide, SIDS, and heart disease.
+Racial disparities persist in stillbirth, with 1 out of every 97 Black pregnancies ending in stillbirth.
+Native Pacific Islander, Hispanic and Indigenous women are also at greater risk of losing their babies.

 The legislation recognizes that stillbirth (defined as the loss of a baby at 20 weeks or greater during pregnancy), and the disparity in those impacted by stillbirth, requires further research, support, and prevention programming.
 It also calls for evidence-based programs and activities and outcome research to reduce the incidence of stillbirth including tracking and awareness of fetal movements, improvement of birth timing for pregnant people with risk factors, initiatives that encourage safe sleeping positions for pregnant people, screening and surveillance for fetal growth restriction, efforts to achieve smoking cessation amongst pregnant people, community-based programs that provide home visits or other types of support, and any other research or evidence-based programming to prevent stillbirths.

-To read the full text of the Maternal and Child Health Stillbirth Prevention Act of 2022 please click here.
+Review the full text of the Maternal and Child Health Stillbirth Prevention Act HERE.